Shaw carried off the field after being hit on shin | Sports-Games

 The ball hit Shaw on the left leg's shin and the diminutive right-handed opener, who had hit four centuries including an unbeaten double hundred in the tournament so far, looked in pain and was down on the ground.

 He was immediately taken off the field by the physio and his teammates.
-It is not yet known whether Shaw would come out to bat or not in the Mumbai innings.
+Shaw was, however, back on the field after being treated for the injury.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)